Welcome to my personal website:

 Highlights of my ageing research career and ideas

-Following are some of the major contributions, for which, I think, I can take some credit:
+Following are some of my major contributions, for which, I think, I can happily take some credit:

 - GERONTOGENES: Coining the term “gerontogenes” (1984) for any genes involved in ageing, and then modifying it to “virtual gerontogenes” (1994) to indicate that real gerontogenes do not exist.

 - KINETIN: Discovering the ageing modulatory effects of cytokinins, kinetin and zeatin on human skin fibroblasts (1986), which are now used in several skin care products worldwide.